Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Parameterization in terms of Partial Correlations

 \section{Parameterization in terms of Partial Correlations}

-Our main goal in this article is to describe a unified approach to sensitivity analysis in the following common situation: We are interested in the causal effect of a one-dimensional treatment $D$ on a continuous outcome~$Y$; moreover, we may also observe some covariates $X$ and a potential instrument $Z$.
+Our main goal in this article is to describe a unified approach to sensitivity analysis in the following common situation: We are interested in the causal effect of a one-dimensional treatment $D$ on a continuous outcome~$Y$; moreover, we may also observe some covariates~$X$ and a potential instrument $Z$.
 Hence, the observed variables are given by $V = (Y,D,X,Z)$.

 In a sensitivity analysis, we are worried about some unmeasured variable $U$ that confounds the causal effect of $D$ on $Y$.
-This can potentially be addressed by finding an instrumental variable $Z$ for the treatment~$D$, but this instrumental variable may itself be invalid.
-Readers who are unfamiliar with instrumental variables are referred to Section~\ref{sec:sensitivity-parameters}; one possible graphical representation of the relationships between the variables is depicted in Figure~\ref{fig:causal-graph}.
+This can potentially be addressed by finding an instrumental variable $Z$ for the treatment~$D$, but this instrument may itself be invalid.
+Readers who are unfamiliar with instrumental variables are referred to Section~\ref{sec:sensitivity-parameters}; one possible graphical representation of the relations of the variables is depicted in Figure~\ref{fig:causal-graph}.

-In this paper, the causal effect of $D$ on $Y$ -- and thus the objective function -- is defined based on the covariance matrix of $(V,U)$ which is assumed to be positive definite.
+In this paper, the direct causal effect of $D$ on $Y$ -- and thus the objective function -- is defined based on the covariance matrix of $(V,U)$ which is assumed to be positive definite.
 We define the residual of $Y$ after partialing/regressing out $X$ by $Y^{\perp X} := Y - X^T\var(X)^{-1}\cov(X,Y)$ and use the analogous expressions for other combinations of variables.
-Then, the causal effect is given by
+Then, the direct linear causal effect is given by

-If the involved variables follow a linear structural equation model (LSEM), see for example \citet{spirtes_causation_2000}, $\beta$ equals the regression coefficient of $D$ when regressing $Y$ on $(D,X,Z,U)$.
+\bt{assuming that $(X,Z,U)$ does not contain descendants of $D$ and $Y$.} If the involved variables follow a linear structural equation model (LSEM), see for example \citet{spirtes_causation_2000}, $\beta$ equals the coefficient of $D$ in the equation determining $Y$.
 Even if the true model involves categorical variables or is non-linear, $\beta$ can still have a causal interpretation.
-For instance, if $D$ is binary, it can be shown that $\beta$ equals a weighted treatment effect contrasting the groups $D=0$ and $D=1$.
-For a comprehensive discussion, we refer to \citet{angrist2009mostly}.
+For instance, if $D$ is binary, it can be shown that $\beta$ equals a weighted treatment effect contrasting the groups $D=0$ and $D=1$ \citep{angrist2009mostly}.

 Since $U$ is unobserved, $\beta$ cannot be estimated.
 Therefore, researchers usually make additional identification assumptions such as ignorability of $U$ or $Z$ being a valid instrument.
 If these hold, $\beta$ equals the ordinary least squares (OLS) estimand $\beta_{Y\sim D\vert X,Z}$ or the two-stage least squares (TSLS) estimand $\beta_{D\sim Z\vert X,\, Y\sim Z \vert X}$, respectively.
 These are defined as